-If you notice that when you eat two food groups together, you have reactions—of course, it would be wise to stop combining those foods.
+If you notice negative reactions when you eat two food groups together, it would be wise to stop combining those foods.

 However, we shouldn’t confuse symptoms with the root cause.
 If combining plant foods causes gastric upset, headaches, brain fog, rashes, or other symptoms common to food allergies, the food isn’t the problem—the gut is.

-Because it isn’t a normal state of affairs—even if it’s now a common state of affairs—to have trouble digesting wholesome foods, healing the gut is an important goal.
-So, how do we do that?
+It isn’t a normal state of affairs, even if it’s now a common state of affairs, to have trouble digesting wholesome foods.

 7 Ways to Heal Your Gut